How do I rebalance the uneven shard distribution in my Amazon OpenSearch Service cluster?

 Last updated: 2021-09-23

-The disk space in my Amazon OpenSearch Service (successor to Amazon Elasticsearch Service) domain is unevenly distributed across the nodes.
+The disk space in my Amazon OpenSearch Service domain is unevenly distributed across the nodes.
 As a result, the disk usage is heavily skewed.
 How do I rebalance my node distribution?

 Disk usage can be heavily skewed because of the following reasons:

 - Uneven shard sizes in a cluster.
 Although OpenSearch Service evenly distributes the number of shards across nodes, varying shard sizes can require different amounts of disk space.

 - Available disk space on a node.
 (For more information, see Disk-based shard allocation on the Elasticsearch website.)

 - Incorrect shard allocation strategy.
 (For more information, see Demistifying OpenSearch Service shard allocation.)

 To rebalance the shard allocation in your OpenSearch Service cluster, consider the following approaches: